-Wide-tow multi-source acquisition has gained a lot of traction in recent years.
-The best practice has been to design these surveys with uniform source and streamer configurations.
-In certain scenarios, the combination of wide-tow sources with non-uniform configurations may be an interesting alternative.
+The wide-tow multi-source method has gained a lot of attention in recent years as it enables higher streamer counts, and thus higher survey efficiency, without comprising the near offset coverage.
+So far it has been standard industry practice to design and acquire wide-tow multi-source surveys with regular source and streamer separations.
+In certain scenarios, e.g., in the presence of either operational or geophysical constraints, the combination of wide-tow sources with non-uniform streamer configurations may be an interesting alternative.
 If optimally designed, this new approach can deliver uniform or close-to uniform sampling and matches the efficiency of the equivalent best practice solution.
-The first seismic survey using this novel method has been designed and is currently being acquired in a challenging area offshore Malaysia.
+The first seismic survey using this novel method was designed for a challenging area offshore Malaysia.
+The corresponding seismic acquisition has been completed earlier this year.
+The processing of the seismic data is ongoing.